UAL-RE/LD-Cool-P/README.md

  * Re-definition of `DepositorName` `folderName` for uniqueness.
    Handles multiple deposits from same depositor, including different versions #55
  * Script automation can handle multiple dataset retrieval #72
+ * Re-organization of README-related functionality into `ReadmeClass` #80

 v0.12.0 - 0.12.1
  * Centralized definition of configuration settings #60